 Really fantastic topics.
-I thoroughly enjoyed the nutrition sessions and the ebola session.
+I thoroughly enjoyed the nutrition sessions and the ebola Really fantastic topics.
+It horoughly enjoyed the northern theory as well as session.
 I liked that we were able to explore both public health theory as well as learn some practical tools and assessments that we can use in the field.